kubernetes/enhancements/keps/sig-node/753-keystone-containers/README.md

   cluster required to make on upgrade, in order to make use of the enhancement?
 -->

 Enabling or disabling the new feature will be done using the feature flag.

+The api field `PodSpec.Containers[i].Lifecycle.Type` will be optional thus during upgrade there won't be any effect on previously created pods and kubelet will treat all containers as same as before.

+During downgrade pod yamls specifying `PodSpec.Containers[i].Lifecycle.Type` needs to remove it otherwise api validation will fail.

 Please refer to the version skew strategy for upgrade/downgrade paths which will in all case result in the default Pod lifecycle being applied.

 ### Version Skew Strategy